awsdocs/aws-mobile-developer-guide/doc_source/add-aws-mobile-analytics.rst

               $ amplify add analytics

        iOS - Swift
-           Navigate to your project folder (the folder that typically contains your project level xcodeproj file), and add the SDK to your app.
+           In a terminal window, navigate to your project folder (the folder contains your app :file:`.xcodeproj` file), and add the SDK to your app.

           .. code-block:: bash

               $ cd ./YOUR_PROJECT_FOLDER
               $ amplify add analytics

 #.
-When you complete configuration for analytics, you will see a message confirming that you have configured local CLI metadata for this category.
+When configuration for analytics is complete, you will see a message confirming that you have configured local CLI metadata for this category.
 You can confirm this by viewing status.

    .. code-block:: bash